 Content partners who are slow to adapt in these times are the ones who are going to have the hardest time recovering their revenue.
 Even in the best times, it’s critical to closely watch partner payouts and understand overall performance, and which brand or retail partners are contributing the most revenue.
 In uncertain times, watch these numbers even more closely, so that you’re aware of potential slowdowns or changing payouts.

-In addition to constantly monitoring their performance, content partners can check the Impact Partner Marketplace for notifications from their brands partners, ensuring that they are up to date on all communication.
+In addition to constantly monitoring their performance, content partners can check the impact.com marketplace—a part of the impact.com for Publishers suite—for notifications from their brands partners, ensuring that they are up to date on all communication.

 - Be prepared to pivot

 If and when a retail partner pulls back their program or reduces their payouts, content partners need to be prepared to shift course.
 Continuing to operate normally, by directing links and sending traffic to a brand that has paused its program, is basically giving away valuable traffic for free and missing out on any potential revenue from that traffic.

 It’s totally fair to be compensated for the valuable traffic you send.
 Being aware of what’s happening in the space creates an opportunity to work with other brand partners that would be willing to pay for that same traffic.